There Be Dragons: Production

 In the press conference held in Buenos Aires on 24 August 2009, Sancha stated that "our role is to create a space of free creativity for Roland, who has absolute free hand as a filmmaker.
 The value of the project lies in the fact that someone completely independent from the subject or the Catholic Church, and who is an agnostic, is portraying Josemaría according to his own view."

 Director Roland Joffé wanted to share Josemaria's story on film because he admired the way the saint's faith influenced his day-to-day life.
 "Josemaria’s idea was that you find sanctity; you find your religious experience not only in liturgical things or in the church, but in the very act of living in your daily life," Joffé reported to CBN.com.

 There Be Dragons features Argentine production director Eugenio Zanetti, who won the Oscar in 1996 for Restoration.
 The costume designer is Yvonne Blake, who won an Oscar for Nicholas and Alexandra and designed the costumes for Superman.
 Two-time Oscar winner Michèle Burke is in charge of the special make-up effects.
 Stephen Warbeck, who won an Oscar for Shakespeare in Love, composed the original score.

 Fr.
 John Wauck served as an on-set adviser, playing the same role that Daniel Berrigan played for Jeremy Irons in The Mission.
 Luis Gordon, a former spokesman of the prelature of Opus Dei, stated that "The film team asked us for help in gathering information and we gave them access to the documentation."

 To portray Madrid in the 1930s, a part of the film was filmed in Luján, Argentina.

 The film was heavily re-edited by Ken Blackwell and re-released in the United States in January 2012 with the sub-title "Secretos de Pasión".

+Music

 The new cut of the film was re-scored by Robert Folk, and a soundtrack was released on Varèse Sarabande Records.